$249; payment is due upon registration

 - Using scanning tools like Nmap, Wireshark, Dig, NSlookup, and others to protect your network

-Topics covered include the concept of “blue teams,” setup of the virtualization environment for threat assessments testing, understanding different attack vectors, brute force, denial of service, scans, backdoor attacks, and other topics.
-Additionally, we will cover concepts and methods for mitigation of risk, firewalls, intrusion detection systems, intrusion prevention systems, using snort, Security Onion, and tools for scanning your network for threats
+Topics covered include the concept of “blue teams,” the setup of the virtualization environment for threat assessments testing, understanding different attack vectors, brute force, denial of service, scans, backdoor attacks, and other topics.
+Additionally, we will cover concepts and methods for mitigation of risk, firewalls, intrusion detection systems, intrusion prevention systems, and using snort, Security Onion, and other tools for scanning your network for threats.

 Eligibility and Program Requirements